-The night of November 1, 1920, All Souls Night, was extremely cold in the west of Co.
-Waterford.
+The night of November 1, 1920, All Souls Night, was extremely cold in the west of County Waterford.
 The members of the West Waterford Volunteers flying column huddled along the road at Piltown Cross were not only shivering because of the temperature.
-Most of them were also trembling slightly as they tensely awaited their baptism of fire in Ireland’s War…Continue
+Most of them were also trembling slightly as…Continue

 When silence overcomes me